capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * The quest/game component must be able to generate coding problems based on the topic and the difficulty selected in the quest form.

-* Chosen background from the quest form must display during the ongoing quest.
+* The quest/game component must be display the selected background in the quest form.

 * Users can opt out or leave a started quest.